-During the period, BD of 7,570k financing facilities to individuals and corporate were renegotiated.
+During the period, BD 2,642 thousand financing facilities to individuals and corporate were renegotiated.
 All renegotiated facilities are performing and are fully secured.
 In general, facilities are renegotiated to optimize a facility's credit profile with respect to its recoverability.
 This can involve changing any of the profit rate, tenure or security package.
-Given that the renegotiated facilities are performing, no provision for impairment is needed.
+There were no impact of restructured facilities on provisions and present and future earnings.
 (PD 1.3.23 j)